inspec/inspec-aws/docs/resources/aws_iam_oidc_providers.md

 # aws\_iam\_oidc\_providers

-Use the `aws_iam_oidc_providers` InSpec audit resource to test properties of a set of IAM OIDC Provider.
+Use the `aws_iam_oidc_providers` InSpec audit resource to test properties of a set of AWS IAM OpenID Connect (OIDC) providers.

-This resource retrieves information about all the OIDC Providers.
+This resource retrieves information about all OIDC providers.

 ## Syntax

-Ensure that OIDC providers exists.
+Ensure that an OIDC provider exists.

     describe aws_iam_oidc_providers do
       it { should exist }
     end

-For additional information, see the [AWS documentation on IAM OIDC Provider](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-oidcprovider.html).
+For additional information, see the [AWS documentation on IAM OIDC provider](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-oidcprovider.html).

+## Parameters

+This resource does not require any parameters.

 ## Properties